Best cat food 2024 for keeping your kitty healthy

 If you’re wanting to treat your cat to a Michelin-starred dining experience then look no further than Ziwi Peak, a New Zealand-based company that’s quickly making a name for itself as one of the top cat food manufactures in the world.

-It’s not hard to see why: made with 92% fresh meat, organs, bone, and seafood, all of its ingredients are human-grade, free-range, sustainably-caught and sourced within New Zealand using ethical farming and fishing practices.
+It’s not hard to see why: made with 92% fresh meat, organs, bone, and seafood, all of its ingredients are human-grade, free-range, sustainably-caught, and sourced within New Zealand using ethical farming and fishing practices.

 If your little feline fur baby is prone to shooting you wistful and longing glances each time you sit down to try and enjoy your dinner, then you’ll be relieved to know that you can say goodbye to all that guilt-tripping.
 Your cat will love this meaty and moisture-rich meal that will leave them feeling less like a cat and more like a human.

-This formula offers great peace of mind for you as a cat parent, as no animal by-products, additives or fillers make it into the Ziwi Peak range.
+This formula offers great peace of mind for you as a cat parent, as no animal by-products, additives, or fillers make it into the Ziwi Peak range.
 It is also free of controversial ingredients such as carrageenan and guar gum, which have the potential to impair nutrient absorption.

 While there is a lot to love about this premium product, price may be a factor here.
 It’s an expensive option if you have multiple cats or are wanting it to form the main part of your cat’s diet.
-It also contains a small percentage of green-lipped mussels, which not all cats enjoy – this is reflected in the less-favorable consumer reviews, so we would recommend trialling this before committing to buying in bulk.
+It also contains a small percentage of green-lipped mussels, which not all cats enjoy – this is reflected in the less-favorable consumer reviews, so we would recommend trialing this before committing to buying in bulk.

 However, if your cat isn’t averse to the taste, the addition of green-lipped mussels provides glucosamine and chondroitin, vital for healthy joints.
 The range also features chelated minerals for maximum nutrient absorption.